 Fishing is another popular activity on Lake Dillon.
 The Frisco Bay Marina even has a little beach nearby, where you will see both locals and tourists found relaxing on the sand, soaking in the last rays of the summer sun.

 Go Hiking & Biking | Spring Activities in Colorado

 If you can manage the rocky terrain, Summit County has some of the best hiking routes in Colorado state.

-Silverthorne is surrounded by evergreen forests, mountain peaks, and a stunning natural setting, making hiking a must-do activity for visitors.
-Some of the best hiking paths, including the famous Continental Divide Trail, can be found near Silverthorne.
 The Blue River Trail is one of the most popular hiking trails in the Silverthorne area, even though there are many others.
-Silverthorne was named a Silver Bicycle Friendly Community by the League of American Bicyclists in 2020.
-This was owing to enhancements done in the Silverthorne area to make it more bike-friendly.
+This was owing to enhancements done in the Silverthorne area to make it more bike friendly.
 They also offer several bike events to encourage people to ride instead of drive.

 The Frisco Lodge is conveniently located right in the center of it all.
 Summit County has hiking paths for hikers of all abilities, but for those who want to relax, Rainbow Lake is a local favorite where you may do whatever you want.

 If you wish to take a stroll or hike to Breckenridge, this is a terrific spot to start.
 There will be no better feeling than enjoying the lovely weather on two non-motorized wheels, commuting to work, hitting one of the many mountain bike routes, or racing one of the many miles of paved paths in Summit County.

 The most obvious choice for the casual biker is to tackle the 18-mile long bike trail around Lake Dillon, which is easily accessible from the Frisco Lodge.